Harmando-cr/calendar-reminders-js/calendar-reminders-app/README.md

 ● Can delete one or ALL the reminders for a specific day

-## missing functions
+## Know issues and notes

+● If the modal of create/edit/delete a reminder is close without click on close button (click anywere outside), the app crash

+● When the month is changed, all the reminders are lost

-Unit test the functionality: ​Ability to add a new "reminder" (max 30 chars) for a user entered day and time.
+● Unit test  on the functionality: ​Ability to add a new "reminder" (max 30 chars) is missing.

+● For very long reminders, the modal display may lose the style.